 This article discusses in detail the various causes of breast lumps during breastfeeding, the various modalities available to diagnose them and the treatment options available.

 Pregnancy and lactation is a period of hormonal upheaval for a woman’s body.
 During this period, the breasts undergo several physiological changes.
-These changes occur due to various hormones which cause hyperplasia of the breast tissue for preparation of breast milk secretion.
+These changes occur due to various hormones that cause hyperplasia of the breast tissue for the preparation of breast milk secretion.

 Common Causes of Breast Lumps During Breastfeeding

 In the initial days of breastfeeding, when the breasts start producing a larger quantity of milk, they may become hard, lumpy and painful.
 This is called engorgement.